8 Best Breadmakers in Australia (2025)

 #1 - 8 Programmable Memory Settings and Customisation

-The highlight of the Sunbeam BM7850 Smartbake is its custom setting feature that allows you to save eight different recipes.
-This means if you have a unique recipe or specific preferences, you can manually set the kneading, rising, and baking times and store them in any of these slots.
+The Sunbeam BM7850 Smartbake's highlight is its custom setting feature, allowing you to save eight recipes.
+If you have a unique recipe or specific preferences, you can manually set the kneading, rising, and baking times and store them in any of these slots.

-Most bread makers offer numerous presets that you have little to no control over.
-An example is the Panasonic SD-R2530 Bread Maker, which offers 30 automatic settings that only include three manual or programmable memory slots.
+Most bread makers offer presets you have little to no control over.
+An example is the Panasonic SD-R2530 Bread Maker, which offers 30 automatic settings with only three manual or programmable memory slots.
 If you have personal bread-making recipes, programmable slots come in handy.

-Besides this, the bread maker also lets you choose between three crust colours; light, medium, and dark, per your preferences.
+Besides this, the bread maker lets you choose between three crust colours: light, medium, and dark, per your preferences.

 💡

-Always check the dough's consistency during the kneading cycle.
+Quick tip: Always check the dough's consistency during the kneading cycle.
 Don't hesitate to adjust if the dough looks too dry or wet.
-If it's too dry, add warm water one spoonful at a time.
-If it's too wet, add flour one spoonful at a time.
-This helps you achieve the perfect dough consistency for a delicious loaf of bread.
+Add warm water one spoonful at a time if it's too dry.
+If it's too moist, add flour one spoonful at a time.

 #2 - Automatic Dispenser and Non-Stick Parts

-Like most breadmakers on this list, the Sunbeam BM7850 includes an automatic dispenser and non-stick parts.
+Like most breadmakers, the Sunbeam BM7850 includes an automatic dispenser and non-stick parts.

 • The automatic dispenser adds fruits, nuts, or seeds into the dough at the right time during kneading, ensuring even distribution.